maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 Usually we care about average case (to get representative idea of the algorithm's performance) and worst case (e.g for safety critical systems, and when the distribution over the inputs may not be known).
 When we say an algorithm is O(x) we usually are referring to the worst case Big Theta - otherwise we'd qualify with "in the average case".
 Sometimes the worst case is not reflective of how the algorithm performs on a typical real life input, for example the simplex algorithm is exponential worst case but in practice is polynomial.

 You may perform an average case analysis when you know the distribution of the inputs, in that case the analysis is reflective of reality.
 However, even if you do not know the distribution of inputs, it may be possible to ensure that the average case analysis almost always applies, for example in randomized algorithms, e.g by randomly permuting the input array - in such a scheme we can minimize the chance (perhaps to negligible) that the randomizer generates a pathological input.
-For example randomized quicksort is still worst case O(n^2) although that is not representative of how the algorithm performs in practice.
+For example randomized quicksort is still worst case O(n^2) although that does not describe how the algorithm performs in practice.

-As an aside: In computational complexity theory, exponential = slow and polynomial = fast (see theory of NP-completeness).
+As an aside: In computational complexity theory, exponential = slow/intractable and polynomial = fast/tractable (see theory of NP-completeness).
 The simplex algorithm shows the former is not true in practice.
 And many polynomial algorithms are too slow for practical use, for example people don't use the polynomial-time AKS primality test despite it being deterministic because it's too slow, they use the probabilistic tests such as Miller-Rabin instead.
 For a readable, non-technical, and enlightening discussion of this and related topics, see the 1987 Turing Award lecture by Tarjan (aptly titled "Algorithm Design").

 The ideas of Big O, Big Theta, and Big Omega are orthogonal to the ideas of best case, average case, and worst case analysis.
 Big O is used to describe the results of runtime analysis - i.e we say that insertion sort best case runtime is O(n) and worst case runtime is O(n^2).

-#### Exercises
+## Exercises

 From Algorithms Unlocked page 16:
 What's the time complexity of linear search with sentinel?